 An excellent GEO-Quarterly article describing Jean-Luc Milette’s pioneering work on X band weather satellite reception can be found following this link .

-For the direct reception of weather satellites on 8 GHz typically a ~1.5 m or bigger dish is needed, a AZ/EL or better X/Y rotor, a suitable feed and low noise amplifier, a downconverter and SDR with the appropriate software.
+For the direct reception of weather / earth observation satellites on 8 GHz typically a ~1.2 m or bigger dish is needed, a AZ/EL or even better a X/Y rotor, a suitable feed and low noise amplifier, a downconverter and an SDR with the appropriate software.

-Below are some X band LEO weather satellite frequencies as of March 2021:
+Below are some X band LEO weather/earth observation satellite frequencies as of March 2021: